Hyliangoat/Full-Stack-Reps/README.md

 # LAST STEPS TO DOUBLE CHECK
 # Before composing, return to your knexfile.js and change host: "localhost" to host: 'db',
-# Make sure everywhere you saw "yourdb" or "your-db-name" or anything like that, you change to the actual name of the db. like "movies"
+# Make sure everywhere you saw "movies" or anything like that, you change to the actual name of the db.

 $cd ..
 $docker compose up